satansdeer/satansdeer.github.com/content/legacy-posts/how-to-comment/index.md

 image: thumb.jpg
 ---

-Sometimes you need to comment out some `JSX` code or just add some informative comment to your layout.
+Sometimes you need to comment out some `JSX` code or add some informative comment to your layout.
 How to do it?

 First problem is that `JSX` is not `HTML` and `HTML` comments wont work: